elliotchance/dingo/README.md

 ### returns

 The expression used to instantiate the service.
-You can provide any Go code here, including referencing other services and environment variables.
+You can provide any Go expression here, including referencing other services and environment variables.

+The `returns` can also return a function, since it is an expression.
+See `type` for an example.

 ### scope